 Since opening in 1984, and with just 44 guestrooms, this boutique resort perched cliff-side above Meads Bay and Turtle Cove beaches, has long been an Anguillan favorite for the rich and famous.
 Newly refurbished, it has a unique blend of modern meets warm and welcoming that I found very appealing.
 This is a place I could kick back and stay awhile.

-The resort offers their iconic oceanside restaurant, the intimate Auberge spa, a two-tiered infinity pool and access to three white-sand beaches.
+The resort offers its iconic oceanside restaurant, the intimate Auberge spa, a two-tiered infinity pool, and access to three white-sand beaches.
 If your small group is looking for R&R, look no further.
 Just be sure your budget can handle some heavy-lifting; rates start in the $600 – $700 range.